 From time to time you’ll receive requests from random users, even if you turn the “Quick Add” feature off.
 Random requests present a privacy issue.
 If you accept a request, they’ll be able to see your existing Snapchat Stories, and look back at what you’ve sent.
 Delete their request to add you by tapping Ignore when it appears.

-If an individual user pesters you to add them (such as repeatedly adding you after you ignore their request), you can block them.
+If an individual user pesters you to add them (such as repeatedly adding you after you ignore their request), you can block them on Snapchat.
 Tap the Ghost icon to open your profile tab.
 Underneath, you’ll spot Added Me.
 Select this.
 Select the errant user from the list, then the Cog icon.
 Finally, select Block.